OliEfr/TU_Dresden_Noten_App/README.md

 ### Filesystem
 index.js is entry point for the app.
 It also registers the background task.
 The screens are managed in App.js

-All related files can be found in /app.
+All files can be found in /app.

 - **Colors.js**: in the future, this file should contain all user colors
 - **init.js**: functions, which are performed on app start: register push-notification, register background-task.